 Oral Cancer Screening Gladstone, MO

-At Gladstone Family Dental Group, we encourage you to schedule an oral cancer screening today.
+At Gladstone Family Dental And Implants, we encourage you to schedule an oral cancer screening today.
 If you have not yet taken this life-saving measure, you should.
 Oral cancer is a disease not frequently discussed.
 There are few, if any, advertising campaigns, walks, or fundraisers supporting its treatment.
 Still, oral cancer claims one life every day in the United States.
 The reason for the high mortality rate is that most people do not seek medical help until the cancer has advanced.
 As with all forms of cancer, early detection and treatment are critical to the ability to be cured.
 Therefore, the sooner you know that you are at risk for cancer or are developing signs of it, the better your chances are of beating it.

 Is it common to have an oral cancer screening?